Excoriation disorder: Epidemiology

-Skin picking is also common in those with certain developmental disabilities; for example, Prader–Willi syndrome and Smith–Magenis syndrome.
+Skin picking is also common in those with certain developmental disabilities, for example, Prader–Willi syndrome and Smith–Magenis syndrome.
 Studies have shown that 85% of people with Prader–Willi syndrome also engage in skin-picking.
 Children with developmental disabilities are also at an increased risk for excoriation disorder.

 Excoriation disorder also correlates with "social, occupational, and academic impairments, increased medical and mental health concerns (including anxiety, depression, obsessive–compulsive disorder) ... and financial burden".
 Excoriation disorder also has a high degree of comorbidity with occupational and marital difficulties.

 Substance use is often present, and individuals with excoriation disorder are twice as likely to have first-degree relatives who have substance use disorders than those without the condition.

 Some cases of body-focused repetitive behaviors found in identical twins also suggest a hereditary factor.

-In a 2020 Study of Excoriation to identify the variable's such as: demographics, SES, marital status and gender, more than 75 % of participants were identified as female, more than 45% of all participants were unemployed, and more than 60% had marital status which ranged from being single to divorced or widowed.
-With females accounting for diagnosis than any other group, future research should look to uncover reasons why women are more impacted by excoriation, and if excoriation has a correlation with marital status or happiness in life.
+In a 2020 Study of Excoriation to identify the variable's such as: demographics, SES, marital status, and gender, more than 75% of participants were identified as female, more than 45% of all participants were unemployed, and more than 60% had marital status which ranged from being single to divorced or widowed.
+With more females accounting for diagnosis than any other group, future research should look to uncover reasons why women are more impacted by excoriation, and if excoriation has a correlation with marital status or happiness in life.

 History

-The first known mention of excoriation disorder in the print can be found in 1898 by the French dermatologist Louis-Anne-Jean Brocq, describing an adolescent female patient who had uncontrolled picking of acne.
+In 1875, English dermatologist Erasmus Wilson introduced the term “neurotic excoriation” to describe compulsive skin-picking behaviors.
+The first known mention of excoriation disorder in print can be found in 1898 by the French dermatologist Louis-Anne-Jean Brocq, describing an adolescent female patient who had uncontrolled picking of acne.
+Although the condition was first identified in the 19th century, it remains poorly understood.
+Much of the existing knowledge about the disorder comes from online surveys rather than in-person clinical evaluations.